Home

 The results of a biopsy may be available the following day.
 In some cases, the pathologist has to perform special tests that require more time in order to provide a diagnosis.
 In this case, it may take several days or longer to get the results.

 Sometimes a biopsy does not provide enough information to determine the diagnosis.
 If this is because of an inadequate amount of tissue in the original biopsy, the physician may want to perform another biopsy.
 If a fine needle aspiration or incisional biopsy shows a malignancy, it may be necessary to perform an excisional biopsy to remove the tumor.
-Some chronic conditions may require repeated biopsies to monitor the health of the patient.
+Some chronic conditions, such as hepatitis or kidney transplantation, may require repeated biopsies to monitor the health of the patient.

 To receive a FREE Mesothelioma Web information packet** or to make a request, please fill out the following form :